trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Why do we experience things the way we do?

-When we experience something, that experience is only a small sliver of what's really going on "under the hood".
+When we experience something, that experience is only a small sliver of what's  going on "under the hood".
 All the neural activity is hidden beneath an "easy to use" abstraction, that hides away all the messy details.

 When studying consciousness it's better to adopt a "second person view" in experimental design, instead of looking at our own experience, you look at those of others and then try to manipulate them into different directions.
 This approach is called *heterophenomenology* compared to the self inspection approach of *autophenomenology*.